alessandrodeste/vue-playground/README.md

 # TODO

 - loaders
-- smart refresh item in list after update/create
+- refresh list after CRUD operations
 - use vue-i18n
 - use element-ui for validation and inputs
 - select input type for roles